-Understanding why a proportion of adults with a cochlear implant do not understand speech well
+Understanding why some adults with a cochlear implant do not understand speech well

 The degree of benefit gained from hearing aids and cochlear implants varies widely across users.
 Unfortunately, a proportion of cochlear implant users cannot understand speech with their device unless they combine it with lip reading.
 While much of the variability in speech understanding is accounted for by factors such as the duration of deafness and experience with the device, a significant portion of the variability amongst cochlear implant users remains unexplained.

 Our goal is to understand why some people do not understand speech with a cochlear implant as well as other people.
-With this knowledge we aim to determine the optimal training for each person after they get their implant, so that the benefit from their implant is maximised.
+With this knowledge we aim to determine the optimal cochlear implant processing features and hearing therapies for each person after they get their implant, so that the benefit from their implant is maximised.